TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 looked correct.
 It is time to save each form letter to a file.

 Each file should be uniquely named.
-Fortunately, each of our attendees has a unique id, the first column, or row number.
+Fortunately, each of our attendees has a unique id—the first column, or row number.

 * Assign an ID for the attendee
 * Create an output folder